Teflondom25/LFG-Bot/README.md

   <tr>
    <td><strong>/listgames</strong>
    </td>
-   <td>Shows all games that currently have at least one subscriber in the database.
+   <td>Shows all games that currently have at least one subscriber in the database for <em>this server</em>.
    </td>
    <td>/listgames
    </td>